 Random variables.
-Probability distribution; probability function (of a discrete random variable); probability density (of a continuous random variable); expected value; statistical moments of a random variable; linear transformations of random variables; non-linear transformations of random variables;
+Probability distribution; probability function (of a discrete random variable); probability density (of a continuous random variable); expected value; statistical moments of a random variable; linear transformations of random variables; statistically independent random variables; correlation and covariance.

 Models of random variables.
-Normal, uniform, log-normal distribution; Rayleigh, Wibull.
+Normal, uniform, log-normal distribution, Rayleigh, Weibull.

 Successions of random variables.
 Bernoulli sequence, binomial distribution, geometric model.
 Average return period.

 Descriptive statistics, distribution indices, fractiles.

 Estimated expected value, statistical moments, and probability density through the application of the frequentist definition of probability.